2gis/pytestrail/README.md

 # README #
+A simple app to import unittest cautotests into TestRail.
 ## Tests Description ##
 In all docstrings in tests you want to import into TestRail must start with following strings: